The process of patenting is a money and time-consuming process, highly regulated by national and international IP laws.

 The least expensive route is the national

 route.
-European and International routes may be selected only if there are written interest of a company, that is willing to support the patenting costs, or when there are budget in public-funded projects to file or maintain patent applications.
+European and International routes may be selected only if there are written interest of a company, that is willing to support the patenting costs, or when there are is budget in public-funded projects to file or maintain patent applications.

 National applications are made through INPI – Institute Nacional da Propriedade Industrial, Portugal.